joeywu63/financial_planner/d1/product-and-planning.md

     - The price
     - A link to show more information (Maybe redirect to a website e.g. if we want to present an alternative to MCAT courses, present a link to the website of someone offering a cheaper course)

-- As a medical school applicant, I would like to exit the page and log back in tomorrow to pick up on the progress I made within the tool.
+- As a medical school applicant, I want to be able to exit the page and have my info saved for when I next log in so that I can pick up on the progress I made within the tool.
    - The ability to sign in
       - Store username/email
       - Store password